-In the International Equity Earnings Momentum component of the Pool, an underweight allocation to the financials sector detracted significantly from performance.
-Stock selection, and a slight overweight exposure, in the consumer staples sector was another significant detractor.
+In the Overseas Equity Earnings Momentum component of the Pool, a significant underweight allocation to the financials sector detracted significantly from performance.
+Stock selection, and a slight overweight exposure in the consumer staples sector was another significant detractor.
 Stock selection in the U.K. significantly detracted from performance, but a moderate overweight allocation in the region had a slight mitigating effect.
-Security selection in Japan was another significant detractor, but the significantly underweight exposure slightly offset this negative impact.
+Security selection Japan was another significant detractor, but the significantly underweight exposure slightly offset this negative impact.
+Significant individual detractors included Intesa Sanpaolo, Bank of Ireland and an overweight allocation to Worldpay Group PLC.

-Significant individual detractors included Intesa Sanpaolo, Bank of Ireland and Worldpay Group PLC.
-Intesa Sanpaolo declined in the third quarter amid concerns over weakness in the Italian banking sector.
+Italy-based bank Intesa Sanpaolo declined in the third quarter amid concerns over weakness in the Italian banking sector.
 Shares of Bank of Ireland declined as a result of its significant exposure to the U.K., which suffered losses after the Brexit vote.
-Worldpay Group saw its shares decline despite posting positive results and strong consumer spending trends in the U.S. and the U.K.
+U.K.-based payment processor Worldpay Group saw its shares decline despite posting positive results and strong consumer spending trends in the U.S. and the U.K.

 Stock selection in the consumer discretionary sector, as well as a significantly overweight allocation, made a moderate contribution to performance.
-A moderate underweight exposure to real estate, as well as a moderate allocation to China, made slight contributions to performance.
+A moderate underweight exposure to real estate and an allocation to China made slight contributions to performance.
 Stock selection and a slight underweight allocation in Sweden made a moderate contribution.

-Significant individual contributors included Adidas AG, Tencent Holdings Ltd. and Lundin Petroleum AB.
+Significant individual contributors included significant overweight allocations to Adidas AG and Tencent Holdings Ltd. and modest overweight exposure to Lundin Petroleum AB.
 Adidas enjoyed steady gains, benefiting from its restructuring efforts.
-Tencent experienced strong game sales and is in the early stages of monetizing its vast social media user base.
+Tencent experienced strong game sales and is in the early stages of monetizing its vast social media user-base.
 Shares of Lundin Petroleum rose after the company reported better-than-expected third-quarter results, achieving good production growth and lowering its operating costs.

 ACI purchased new holdings in Royal Dutch Shell for its defensive characteristics.
 An existing investment in CRH PLC was increased in order to increase exposure to the U.S. construction industry.
 Intesa Sanpaolo was eliminated after its stock declined amid concerns over weakness in the Italian banking sector.
 Roche Holding AG Genusscheine was trimmed because of concerns about drug pricing.